Jillian555/GSIP/README.md

 # Cite
-If you find this repo useful, please cite
+If you find this repository helpful, please click the ⭐Star and cite our paper:

 ```
 @inproceedings{GSIP,